 Most insurance policies carry an excess.
 But do you know what it is and how it is applied?

 The excess is the amount you pay if you make a claim that is accepted by the insurance company.
 It is your financial contribution towards the loss.
-The excess will be specified in the policy document and is usually noted on your Certificate of Insurance.
+The amount will be specified in the policy document and is usually noted on your Certificate of Insurance.

 In some cases, the insurance company offers a standard excess (say $100 or $200 etc) and sometimes the insurance company will allow you to select the excess.
 Usually when you select a higher excess, this reduces the premium because you are carrying a higher portion of any possible loss.
 The reverse applies if you opt to reduce the excess or select a Nil excess.
 This is because the insurance company is carrying the entire risk of loss and financial outlay to compensate you.

 Sometimes a policy has a single excess amount.
 Other times, there will be multiple excesses which apply to a claim.
-An example of this would be motor vehicle insurance where you have the standard excess and you may also have an age excess for younger drivers or an excess for unlisted drivers.
+An example of this would be motor vehicle insurance where you have the standard excess and you may also have an age excess for younger drivers or for unlisted drivers.
 In this case, the excesses are cumulative (if applicable to the claim).

 If that’s not confusing enough, the excess may not apply to claims against all policy sections and in some cases the excess may be applied cumulatively if your claim involves multiple policy sections.